sunnydev07/Poornima-Oracle/README.md

 # Poornima-Oracle
-RAG Based AI-Agent that gives answers to any query related to poornima colleges(PU, PCE, PIET)
+RAG Based AI-Agent that gives answers to any query related to poornima colleges(PU, PCE, PIET).

 Installation:

 1-> npm init -y
 2-> npm insatll
 3-> create .env file and make these keys: